autonalityAI/vehicle-agent-protocol/docs/transport.md

-# Transport Layer for Vehicle Agent Standard (VAS)
+# Transport Layer for Vehicle Agent Protocol (VAP)
 *Work in Progress — Not part of v0.1.0 specification*

 ---

 ## 🚧 Status

-This document outlines potential directions for message transport in VAS.
+This document outlines potential directions for message transport in VAP.
 It is **not yet part of the official protocol**, but serves as a discussion basis for future versions.

 ---

 ## 🧭 Purpose

-While the VAS specification defines the **structure** and **semantics** of messages exchanged between agents, it does **not prescribe how those messages are transmitted**.
+While the VAP specification defines the **structure** and **semantics** of messages exchanged between agents, it does **not prescribe how those messages are transmitted**.

 This transport layer discussion addresses that question:
 > "How do agents discover each other and exchange messages across networks?"